-For the percentages provided in Table 2.10, we updated the percentages applied to the cost of materials, equipment, and services to provide a more current and representative estimate for possible changes in market conditions and hence price.
+We updated the percentages provided in Table 2.10 which may be applied to the cost of materials, equipment, and services to provide a more current and representative estimate for possible changes in market conditions and hence price.
 In the case of excess supply capacity over demand, we expect that those prices will decrease, while in tight conditions, those costs will increase.
 We also decided to keep the other columns as the original because they express adequate information for each attribute.